 Many times when you draw connectors between shapes, the connector may use the shortest path to link between two shapes.
 This might mean that your connector overlaps other shapes, text boxes, or any other object that is positioned between the connected objects.
 You might have another reason to use a longer connector between two shapes as well.
 Whatever your reason may be, the good news is that you can easily reroute your connectors, either automatically or manually.

 When you use the automatic options, the connector always links between two shapes using the shortest route.
-For longer paths, you will have to use the manual options -- you will learn about both these options on this page.
+For longer paths, you will have to use the manual options.
+You will learn about both these options in PowerPoint 2013 for Windows on this page.

 Reroute Connectors Automatically